Julioxidop/dontbenaked/README.md

 ## How to use

-To active the overlay to a player:
+To activate the overlay on a player:
 ```/overlay <PLAYERS> set```

-To active the overlay to a player:
+To disable the overlay for a player:
 ```/overlay <PLAYERS> unset```